365 days a year • 24hr emergency service

 Lana has a black Lab called Lily and a ginger rescue cat called Buddy

-Karrie Wheeler joined our team in 2016 after completing year 11 at Launceston College and studying her certificate II in Animal Studies.
+Karrie Taylor joined our team in 2016 after completing year 11 at Launceston College and studying her certificate II in Animal Studies.

 Ali joined the AMC team early 2017 as a receptionist after working at UTAS.